 ("IMPORTANT CONCEPT" mostly covered.)

 (Slight digression: These numbers are also sometimes written in HEX.
-I can show the number of days in the week as "7" or "seven" or "xxxxxxx", or "sept" ("sept" is seven WRITTEN IN French... using that term very much as I am about to use it again....).
+I can show the number of days in the week as "7" or "seven" or "xxxxxxx", or "sept" ("sept" is seven "written in" French.
+Not my term "written in"...
+I'm going to use it again in a moment.).

 When something on the WAN wants to "talk with" your modem, it will use the modem's WAN address.
 When something on the LAN wants to talk to the switch/ router (and though them to the modem, to get to the internet (WAN)), it will use the LAN address.